Robert James Harlan: Education and training

 When Robert reached schooling age, James sent him to the village school at Harrodsburg along with his own sons.
-Robert was special in this regard while his master was ambivalent about slavery, he did not routinely educate his slaves.
+Robert was special in this regard; while his master was ambivalent about slavery, he did not routinely educate his slaves.
 A black janitor notified the school that Robert was black, and Robert was discharged from the school, an occurrence which led Robert to joke later in life that he had only "a half a day's schooling."
 Robert was close to James' older sons, Richard and James, and when the children came home from school, Robert would study the same lessons as the other children, and thus became educated.
 Robert made money hunting and selling coonskins, and moved to Louisville where he learned to be a barber.
-At 16, Robert opened a store at Harrodsburg, where the Harlan's had moved in the early 1820s.
+At 16, Robert opened a store at Harrodsburg, where the Harlans had moved in the early 1820s.
 At 19 he had saved enough money to buy a race horse.
 From this point, Harlan began racing and gambling on horses throughout the South and Southwest with good success.

 Although not formally freed, by 1840, Robert moved to Lexington, Kentucky where he appears in records as a "free man of color".
 That year James Harlan moved to Frankfort, Kentucky to become Kentucky's Secretary of State.

-Later, he married a woman from Lexington and he sold his shop in Harrodsburg and opened a grocery in Lexington.
+Later, Robert married a woman from Lexington and he sold his shop in Harrodsburg and opened a grocery in Lexington.
 About the time Reverend John Tibbs was tarred and feathered and run out of Kentucky for his work educating black children, and Harlan decided Lexington was not a safe place to live and he moved to Louisville.
 In the 1840s, Harlan and his wife had five daughters.